 If you know your male dog carries a gene for a health problem, you shouldn’t plan to breed him.
 Certain genetic disorders are passed along from generation to generation.
 By recognizing the defective gene and isolating it so it isn’t passed on, you’ll help future dogs live healthier and longer lives.

-Cons: The Risks of Fixing Your Male Dog
+The 6 Cons or Risks of Fixing Your Male Dog

 For all the benefits listed above, there are still several risks to consider when fixing your male dog.
 From unexpected health issues to behavioral expectations, neutering your male dog can come with a potential downside.